Interstate 85 in South Carolina

-Interstate 85 (I-85) in the US state of South Carolina runs northeast–southwest through Upstate South Carolina.
+Interstate 85 (I-85) in the U.S. state of South Carolina runs northeast–southwest through Upstate South Carolina.
 Connecting regionally with Atlanta, Georgia, and Charlotte, North Carolina, it became the first Interstate Highway in South Carolina to have its originally planned mileage completed.

 Route description

 Georgia state line to Greenville

 I-85 enters South Carolina along the Vandiver Bridge from Georgia, crossing over Tugaloo River/Lake Hartwell.
 It is immediately followed by exit 1, where the welcome center and the start of South Carolina Highway 11 (SC 11; Cherokee Foothills Scenic Highway) are located.
 For the next 19 mi, I-85 continues along the north shores of Lake Hartwell, crossing over some parts of it.
-At the US Highway 76 (US 76)/SC 28 interchange (exit 19), the highway widens to six lanes.
+At the U.S. Highway 76 (US 76)/SC 28 interchange (exit 19), the highway widens to six lanes.
 Continuing northeast, US 29 joins I-85 (exit 34), near Piedmont, as they run concurrently until after they cross the Saluda River.

 Greenville to Spartanburg

-I-85 bypasses Greenville to the south, but provides a link into the city via spur routes I-185 and I-385.
+I-85 bypasses Greenville to the south but provides a link into the city via auxiliary routes I-185 and I-385.
 US 29 splits from I-85 and joins I-185 toward downtown Greenville.

 Two key upstate businesses can be seen from this portion of the Interstate.
-One is Michelin's North American headquarters and the other is the BMW plant, located in Greer.
+One is Michelin's North American headquarters (exit 54) and the other is the BMW plant, located in Greer (exit 60).
 I-85 also passes Greenville–Spartanburg International Airport (exit 57), which serves the Greenville–Spartanburg–Anderson metropolitan area.

 Spartanburg to North Carolina state line

-Near Spartanburg, I-85 takes a northern bypass of the city with a higher speed limit of 70 mph, while an older alignment designated as I-85 Business (I-85 Bus) freeway loop continues along a more direct path at a lower speed limit of 55 mph.
+Near Spartanburg, I-85 takes a northern bypass of the city with a higher speed limit of 70 mph, while an older alignment designated as I-85 Business (I-85 Bus.) freeway loop continues along a more direct path at a lower speed limit of 55 mph.
 Along the bypass routing, I-85 connects with I-26 (exit 70) and indirectly connects with I-585, via US 176 (exit 72).